 - Strict regulations and compliance: Designers must follow healthcare regulations, provide data security, and protect sensitive data.

 - Multiple user groups: Interfaces must serve healthcare professionals, medical professionals, and patients, all with different needs.
+Poor user experience in healthcare can lead to significant financial losses and even patient harm due to usability issues.

 - Accessibility and inclusivity: Tools like patient portals must be usable for diverse user groups, including older adults and those with impairments.

 - High stakes: Poor usability can lead to errors or miscommunication, directly affecting patient care and patient outcomes.
+Effective UX design can help reduce clinician burnout by streamlining workflows and minimizing unnecessary digital tasks.

 - Human impact: Thoughtful healthcare UX allows clinicians to focus on the individual patient, improving efficiency, trust, and engagement.